Friends and family have shared their relationship to show their support.

 your email below for our complimentary daily grief messages.
 Messages run for up to one year and you

 can stop at any time.
 Your email will not be used for any other purpose.

 July 14, 1932 ~ July 31, 2023 (age 91) 91 Years Old

 5 Trees, Flowers, or Condolences have been shared with support of Shirley's family - View on Tribute Wall

-She was preceded in death by her parents, R.J. and Arvella Johnson, her brother Robert Johnson Jr.
+She was preceded in death by her parents, husband, sisters, brother, cousins Charles Craddock and his wife and her dear friend Dorothy Barrier.